JohnCoene/javascript-for-r/_book/1-02-basics.md

 There are multiple ways to create a package.
 One could manually create every file, use the RStudio IDE, or create it from the R console with the usethis [@R-usethis] package.

-From the RStudio IDE go to `File > New Project > New Directory > R Package` then select "R package" and fill in the small form, namely name the package and specify the directory where it should be created.
+From the RStudio IDE go to `File > New Project > New Directory > R Package` then select "R package" and fill in the small form, namely name the package and specify the directory where it should be created, as shown in Figure \@ref(fig:rstudio-create-package).

 <div class="figure" style="text-align: center">
 <img src="images/rstudio-create-package.png" alt="Package creation wizard" width="100%" />